 I just can’t stop talking about school lunches!

-Please check out my exhaustive list of healthy options for packing a lunch, and if you’re concerned about your environment, find some options for reducing lunchtime waste.
+Please check out my exhaustive list of healthy options for packing a lunch, easy lunch ideas for virtual school, distance learning or homeschooling, and if you’re concerned about your environment, find some options for reducing lunchtime waste.
 Finally, today I’ve got a fabulous after-school organizational system for kids and parents to achieve the following goals:

 - reduce the food waste that is common in school lunches

 - teach organization and responsibility to the kids

 - make kids earn their TV time